go-monk/from-bash-to-go/README.md

 }
 ```

-Next, create a function attached to this custom type - via the `(h HealthCheck)` part - that will do the check:
+Next, create a method attached to this custom type—via the `(h HealthCheck)` part—that performs the check:

 ```go
 func (h HealthCheck) Do() bool {